babylonhealth/primock57/README.md

 # PriMock57

+This repository contains the data and annotations described in the papers:
+* **PriMock57: A Dataset Of Primary Care Mock Consultations**
+* **Human Evaluation and Correlation with Automatic Metrics in Consultation Note Generation**

 Dataset of 57 mock medical primary care consultations, containing:
 1) Audio recordings of the consultations;
 2) Manual utterance-level transcriptions of the recordings;